5 Tips for writing killer scripts for marketing videos

 We've been there too when it comes to scripting marketing videos.
 We’ve thought we were really clever when we weren't, minimalistic when we had to go deeper, and well spoken when we had to scale back.
 Learning that words matter is an important step to developing better content.
 Here's 5 tips to keep in mind the next time you're writing or reviewing a video marketing script.

 TIP 1: Concise Copy

 Compound sentences need not apply here.
-This isn’t a creative writing exercise where you’re trying to use the most flowery, expressive language possible.
+This isn’t a creative writing exercise where you’re trying to use the most flowery language possible.
 Remember, your audience isn’t going to sit down and read your script like a Pulitzer Prize winning novel.
 They’re going to hear and see it.
 It’s a different form of comprehension with a shorter attention span in today’s rapid paced media market.

 Keep your focus on the reason for the video in the first place.
 You’re trying to articulate a specific message for a company in an engaging way.
 So be specific.
 Keep it simple.
 Keep it sharp.
-Thinking this way will leave room for entertainment and save you from making a ridiculously long video no one will see the end of.
+Thinking this way will leave room for entertaining visuals and save you from making a ridiculously long video no one will see the end of.

 TIP 2: Time Yourself Reading The Script

 It's easy to say you're aiming for a 60 second video.
 But have you ever thought to put a stopwatch to that scrabble killing script you wrote?
 Every written word you expect to make the final cut costs time.
 Time is everything in video marketing.
 If you haven't captivated your audience by the first 10 seconds of your video, you lose.